embassynetwork/modernomad/docs/browser-tests.md

 Cypress needs to run on your local machine, not inside Docker or a VM, because it has to start and control your browser.
 It also assumes your development is running inside Docker when it clears the database before each test run.
 (TODO: There should be an option to run the database commands outside Docker.)

+Read through the [docker development][1] for how to run the docker container.
+You also need to set the stripe environment variables for the tests to run successfully.
+Take a look at `.travis.yml` to see which keys are being set.

 First, install Cypress:

     $ npm install